-This post picks up where that one left off.
+This post picks up where Kubernetes RBAC — Creating Users, Groups, and Securing Credentials with Vault left off.
 The RBAC configuration stays exactly the same — ClusterRoles, ClusterRoleBindings, group-based permissions — but authentication moves to Okta via OIDC.
-Users log in with their existing Okta credentials and their group membership in Okta drives what they can do in the cluster.
+Users log in with their existing Okta credentials, group membership in Okta drives what they can do in the cluster, and disabling a user in Okta immediately revokes their access.

 | Certificate Auth | OIDC / Okta | |